 Disney World.
 The happiest place on Earth – and personally one of my favorite places to escape everyday life.
 Mom life never stops, not even at Disney.
 So whether you are going for a few hours or the whole day, here are my Mom Tips & Tricks to make your Disney visit as smooth as possible.

 Planning and preparing for your visit

-Here are some go-to items that I have in our family’s Disney bag (which is a backpack that we can easily wear around the parks).
+Here are my top 5 go-to items that I have in our family’s Disney bag:

 - Sunscreen.
 This is essential in Florida for both adults and littles.
 You will save yourself time and money if you take this along with you.